info443-wi22/project-2-kvpoch/README.md

 This system also has image-based testing to make sure that a chart is matching the expected image pixel-by-pixel.
 The instructions to create a new image-based test can be found under the "Image-Based Tests" section here: https://www.chartjs.org/docs/latest/developers/contributing.html

-For **bugs and issues**, they are reported on the issues tab at https://github.com/chartjs/Chart.js and used to improve and create further tests to check the functionality of the library.
+For **bugs and issues**, there are reported on the issues tab at https://github.com/chartjs/Chart.js that are used to improve and create further tests to check the functionality of the library.

 If a user wants to report a bug, they should:
 - check if it's already an existing issue